abigailshilts/PickMeUp/Original App Design Project - README Template.md

 - Search screen: get request based on inputed search paramaters
 - Details view: get request for conversation related to post
 - My Posts: get request for current user posts
-- Make Posts: post request to make new convo object
+- Make Posts: post request to make new post object
+- Make Events: post request to make new event object
 - Conversations: get request for all current conversations
 - DMs: Get request for all current DMs and live query for new ones, post requests for new conversations and DMs